How To Attract [And Keep] The Best Millennial Talent

-Millennial employees are bringing a whole new set of ideals and expectations about the roles they hope to take on.
+This generation is bringing a whole new set of expectations about the roles they hope to take on.

-Below are some areas of improvement that you can apply to your business to adapt to the new needs in the workforce.
+Below are 4 areas of improvement you can apply to your business to adapt to the new needs in the workforce:

 Another key element that has changed the face of today’s workforce is the move toward prioritizing the work-life balance over money.